 God's plan for a savior is fundamental to His plan of salvation.
 Messiah, or "lit. 'the anointed one,' is a saviour or liberator of a group of people".
 We can read about the life of this Messiah, Jesus Christ, in the four Gospels.
 However, looking at God's plan for a savior [more]

 The concept that God was fully human is a difficult one for mere mortals to grasp.
 Even the phrase "God incarnate" does not give the full impact.
 According to Dictionary.com the word incarnate means "embodied in flesh; given a bodily, especially a human, form".
 The idea of "God fully human" [more]

 Many believe that Jesus will reign 1000 years when He returns (the doctrine of "millennialism").
 In fact, the Bible says that, "they will be priests of God and of Christ, and they will reign with him [Jesus] for a thousand years."
 (Revelation 20:6) However, it's just one verse.
 Could it [more]

-With the popularity of the "social gospel" that exists today, it's often assumed that Jesus performed miracles purely as an act of compassion.
-Indeed, Matthew records at the feeding of the five thousand that Jesus "had compassion on them and healed their sick" (Matthew 14:14).
-Of course, He was [more]
+Did Jesus perform miracles because He was compassionate?
+This is the typical reason given by many.
+Possibly influenced by the popularity of the "social gospel" in modern Christianity, it's often assumed that Jesus performed miracles purely as an act of compassion.
+Indeed, Matthew records at the feeding of the five [more]